 - Altered thirst and/ or urination

 - Yellowing of the skin, gums or whites of the eyes

-If your cat is experience an adverse effect or change in behavior, contact your veterinarian.
+If your cat experiences an adverse effect or change in behavior, contact your veterinarian.

 3. What do I need to know about NSAIDS?

-- Make sure you understand how to administer the drug, how much to give your cat, how frequently to give it, and for how long.
+- Make sure you understand how to administer the drug, the amount to give your cat, how often to give it, and the length of time.
 If you are unsure, ask your veterinarian.

-- If your cat does not eat, DO NOT give him the medication and contact your veterinarian.
+- If your cat does not eat, DO NOT give him the medication.
+Contact your veterinarian. and discuss the situation.

-- Talk with your veterinarian about what monitoring should be done to safeguard your cat: how frequently your cat should be re-examined, what blood and urine tests should be done, and how frequently these should be done.
+- Talk with your veterinarian about how to safeguard your cat with monitoring: how frequently your cat should be re-examined, what blood and urine tests should be done, and how frequently these should be done.

 - Never give your cat any other medication at the same time without first asking your veterinarian.

 - If at any stage you have concerns, or see any potential adverse effects, STOP giving the medication and contact your veterinarian immediately.